tizian/particles/README.md

 ## Usage

 Particle systems are built with data-oriented design in mind.
 They are built out of different components that can be arbitrarily combined with each other.
 See below for an example setup.
+Also refer to the demo application.

 Create and configure textured particle system:
 ```C++